siraprem/EleSky/README.md

 ## ⚙️ How to use?

-Download [Lastest](https://github.com/siraprem/EleSky/releases/latest) zip; Extract and open EleSky executable
+Download depending on linux or windows [Lastest](https://github.com/siraprem/EleSky/releases/latest) zip; Extract and open EleSky executable

+Also can use the windows installer

 ## 🎗 License